rgilgeous19/Amazon_Vine_Analysis/README.md

 ## Summary

     I do not think that there is much bias when it comes to the electronic products.
 Most of the reviews are Non-Vine and unpaid so I believe that they are honest reviews.
+There were also more 5 star Non-Vine reviews.
+    The mean, mode and median can be used for additional analysis for this project.